V4Fire/Client/src/core/component/accessor/README.md

 # core/component/accessor

-This module provides API to initialize component accessors and computed fields to a component instance.
+This module provides an API to initialize component accessors and computed fields to a component instance.

 ## What differences between accessors and computed fields?